tauri-apps/plugins-workspace/.changes/no-default-tauri-features.md

 "window-state": patch
 ---

-Use no default features on tauri for all plugins so that consumers can use `default-features = false` on tauri
+Use no default features on tauri for all plugins so that consumers can use `default-features = false` on tauri, note that this will still enable wry feature on iOS